walter75-Consulting/Business-Central-Apps/SUPPORT.md

 - Review `CHANGELOG.md` for version-specific information
 - Check [CONTRIBUTING.md](CONTRIBUTING.md) if you want to contribute

-## Support Scope
+### 🤝 Contribute

+Want to help improve these extensions?
+- Submit pull requests
+- Report bugs
+- Share your experiences
+- Help other users in Discussions

+## About This Project

-This is an open-source project maintained by walter75 Consulting.
-Community support is provided on a best-effort basis through GitHub issues and discussions.
+This is a personal open-source project by Sebastian Walter (@walter75), provided under MIT License.

-For guaranteed response times and dedicated support, please contact us for commercial support options.
+- **No commercial support available**
+- **No SLA or guaranteed response times**
+- **Community contributions welcome**
+- **All support through GitHub only**